MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/user-reviews.md

 <!-- ====================================================================== -->
 > [!NOTE]
-> * The response you share cannot be empty or exceed 1000 characters.
+> * The response you share cannot be empty or exceed one thousand (1000) characters.
-> * When a reply is posted via your Partner Center dashboard, it appears on your Microsoft Edge Add-on product page in 15 to 20 minutes.
+> * When you post a response using the Partner Center dashboard, it appears on your Microsoft Edge Add-ons product page in 15 to 20 minutes.

 <!-- ====================================================================== -->